 Row Codecs

-A RowCodec<T> replaces all of that with a single declaration: you list the database types and a constructor, and the codec does the rest.
-Once defined, the same codec drives everything the library does with your type:
+A RowCodec<T> replaces all of that with a single declaration: list the database types and a constructor, and the codec does the rest.
+The same codec drives everything the library does with your type:

 - Reading — decodes rows from a